-Why is search engine optimization important for your business?
+Why SEO is important for your business?

 Although Google is getting stricter with each passing year through its advanced search query algorithms, the entire idea is to make searches as relevant as possible.
 In short, giving users exactly what they’re asking for.

 While the entire phenomenon revolves around trending SEO practices and link building efforts obeying the ongoing algorithm updates.